jlongster/absurd-sql/README.md

 Because we can keep a transaction for reads over time, we can use IndexedDB cursors to iterate over data when handling sequential read requests.
 There's a lot of interesting tradeoffs here because opening a cursor is actually super slow in some browsers, but iterating is a lot faster than many `get` requests.
 This backend will intelligently detect when several sequential reads happen and automatically switch to using a cursor

+### Leverage IndexedDB transaction semantics for locking

+We fully embrace IndexedDB transaction semantics to ensure correct ordering of read/writes.
+We map sqlite's lock/unlock requests to transactions in a way that works (still needs to be 100% verified), and the best thing about this is a database can never leave a lock open.

+Browsers already handle terminating IDB transactions in weird situations.
+Because we only rely on IDB transactions, our locks will get properly terminated as well.

 ## Browser differences

 If you look at the [demo](https://priceless-keller-d097e5.netlify.app/), we insert 1,000,000 items into a database and scan through all of them with a `SELECT COUNT(*) FROM kv)`.
 This causes a lot of reads.
 We've recorded a lot of statistics for how IDB performs across browsers and will write out more soon.